ShivaniPaithane/The-Spark-Foundation-TASK-3/README.md

-# The-Spark-Foundation-TASK-3
+# Payment-Gateway-Integration
-Payment Gateway Inategration

-Shivani V. Paithane
+Shivani Paithane

 Payment Gateway Integration has implemented with HTML,CSS and JavaScript.
 For payment gateway,Razorpay is used.

+For demo card use

+Card No:- 4111 1111 1111 1111

+cvv:- Any

+Validity:- Any